ppwebgui

 • Sequence: a text-area for PulsePins sequence text, a force-trigger checkbox, a readback-check checkbox, and a start button

-Applying clock settings reruns the same hardware reset/bring-up path used by Reset hardware, then remeasures all four clocks and returns the updated snapshot.
+Applying clock settings reruns the same web-controller reset/bring-up path used by Reset hardware, then remeasures all four clocks and returns the updated snapshot.
 The displayed frequencies are therefore measurement snapshots, not live-polled readbacks.
 If startup used no explicit source request or a raw -clk selector, that current source is shown read-only until the user explicitly applies a managed int_clk or ext_clk choice.

 The trigger form uses the same semantic mode names as the CLI trigger tool: